 Precautions for Coronavirus (COVID-19)

-Our vehicles are cleaned every day, but as a precaution, we have introduced a deep cleaning procedure to disinfect our vehicles using electrostatic sprayers.
+Our vehicles are cleaned every day, and as a precaution, we are using a deep cleaning procedure to disinfect our vehicles using electrostatic sprayers.
 The sprayers use medical-grade Husky 814 Q/T Tuberculocidal disinfectant solution (EPA-Registered #1839-83 - Approved for Use Against COVID-19) to eliminate everything, from tuberculosis to coronavirus, on treated surfaces.
 These sprayers emit the solution with a static electric charge, which allows it to adhere to everything, including cracks and crevices throughout the vehicle’s interior.

-Vans for ADA Paratransit, C-CARTS, and DRES are on a more rigorous daily sanitation schedule because these services tend to transport more vulnerable populations including elderly riders, people with weakened immune systems, and those with underlying health conditions.
+Vans for ADA Paratransit, demand response services (like SafeRides), C-CARTS (rural, county-wide), and the University’s Disability Resources & Educational Services (DRES) have been on a more rigorous daily sanitation schedule from the outset, because these services tend to transport more vulnerable populations, including elderly riders, people with weakened immune systems, and those with underlying health conditions.

 Along with the temporary implementation of rear door boarding, which began on Wednesday, March 25, MTD’s responses have also included:

-- Reduced service to account for the University of Illinois and school cancellations
+- Reduced service to account for the University of Illinois’ reduced in-person instruction and local school cancellations

 - Larger vehicles employed to allow space for social distancing on board

-- Additional buses placed for backup to prevent capacity issues
+- Additional buses placed around the community for backup to prevent capacity issues

 MTD will continue to follow the advice given by public health officials, and we ask our passengers to do the same: